 Equipment

-- Baking tin roughly about 8 x 8 inch or 20cm x 20 cm in size and parchment/baking paper to line if required.
+- baking tin roughly about 8 x 8 inch or 20cm x 20 cm in size

 Ingredients

-- 70 grams soft brown sugar or any light brown/golden type sugar.
-White sugar is fine if others are not available.
+- 70 grams soft brown sugar or any brown sugar

 - 115 grams vegan margarine or vegan butter